DmitrySoshnikov/hdl-js/README.md

 Here we connect two `Nand` gates in needed order, patching the output of the first one (via the _internal pin_ `n`) to the inputs of the second `Nand` gate.

-From user perspective, the _interface_ of our `And` gate looks as follows:
+From a user perspective, the _interface_ of our `And` gate looks as follows:

 <p align="center">
   <img src="http://dmitrysoshnikov.com/wp-content/uploads/2018/01/and-gate-interface.png" alt="And gate interface" width="400" />